No. 4 TCU tops No. 18 Texas 17-10 to earn Big 12 title berth

 THE TAKEAWAY

-TCU: Duggan stayed composed.
+TCU: Duggan stayed composed on a tough night.
 TCU was grinding the game away when his unforced fumble resulted in the Texas touchdown that nearly swung the game.
-But Duggan came back with a critical third-down completion that helped TCU’s run game grind out the final 4 minutes.
+But Duggan came back with a critical third-down completion that helped TCU’s run finish out the final 4 minutes.
+He was 19 of 29 passing for 124 yards.

+“Crazy chain of events,” Dykes said.
+“He moved on, put it behind him and did a great job managing the team the rest of the game.”

-Texas: Ewers has had a wildly up-and-down freshman season but he’s now had another bad outing in the second half of the season as he struggles with accuracy.
+Texas: Ewers has had a wildly up-and-down freshman season but he’s now had another bad outing in the second half of the season and is struggling badly with accuracy.
 He was 17-of-39 passing for 179 yards and an interception, but it appeared coach Steve Sarkisian never considered going to backup Hudson Card.

+“It wasn’t all on Quinn,” said Sarkisian, who is 11-11 in his second year.
+“Everybody took turns tonight.
+We were just off.”

 UP NEXT